 - Ton Sai

-This is the place where the boat will drop you if you decide to visit Railay peninsula.
+Your boat will most likely drop you in Railay East if you decide to visit Railay peninsula.
 Oh and there’s a proper pier here that I saw in my last visit in December 2014, so you no longer have to walk in water like I did when the tide is low.
 As mentioned earlier, this is a straight kilometer long stretch next to Railay East beach.
 This beach has mangroves hence, it’s not possible to swim or sunbathe here.

 Bars: Talking about the bars here, this area has a lot of them and some are really cool – Skunk Bar, Why NOT Bar, Yaya Bar and the Famous Last Bar.
 Rosh and I spent many hours at the first two during the day and at the fourth one at night.